david-fried/Worldwide-UFO-Sightings/README.md

 ![musk](images/musk.jpg)

 ## Overview
-This website displays information about UFO sightings occuring between the years 1906 and 2014.
-Information on each sighting includes the time and date, location, shape, duration, and geographic coordinates.
+This website displays information about UFO sightings occurring in North America between the years 1906 and 2014.
+For each sighting, information was reported on the time and date, shape, duration, and location including the state, city, and geographical coordinates (latitude and longitude).

 ## Website Design

-### Backend
+### Back End
-The website runs on a Python Flask app.
-With the exception of the circle-packing visualization and the bar chart, data for visualizations are served through the Flask app from several tables in a SQLite database.
-The SQLite database was created from CSV files gathered from several sources.
+The website runs on a Python Flask application.
+With the exception of the circle-packing visualization and the bar chart, visualizations were supplied with data from API calls to the SQLite database.
+The SQLite database was created from CSV files with the Python SQLite3 library after being munged with Python Pandas.
+In Flask, the database tables were queried with SQL Alchemy.

+Below is a code snippet from the Flask file ('app.py').

                 # creating a SQL Alchemy ORM
                 engine = create_engine("sqlite:///database/database.sqlite")